 Let’s face it – Art is one of the most expensive subjects to study out there.
-You constantly have to be buying art supplies and materials, and these can easily run you into the hundreds of dollars.
-Not to mention being a student can be pretty hard on your pockets too - buying textbooks, paying student fees, making those miscellaneous purchases, going out with friends- you name it!
+You constantly have to buy supplies and materials, and these can easily run into hundreds of dollars.
+Not to mention, being a student can be pretty hard on your pockets - buying textbooks, paying student fees, making miscellaneous purchases, going out with friends - you name it!

 1. Do Commissions